Skip to main content

 }

-• Index with single field (with index name): CREATE INDEX created_at_index on users (created_at)
+• Index with single column (with index name): CREATE INDEX created_at_index on users (created_at)

-• Index with multiple fields (composite index): CREATE INDEX on users (created_at, country)
+• Index with multiple columns (composite index): CREATE INDEX on users (created_at, country)

 • Index with an expression: CREATE INDEX ON films ( first_name + last_name )